SourcePointUSA/es3-QR-SDK-develop/README.md

 | Global Configuration    | Define a global configuration object (e.g., `window._sp_.config`) before the SDK is loaded.
 If present, the SDK automatically initializes.
 Review [Install with Global Configuration](#install-with-global-configuration) for more details. |
 | Explicit Initialization | If no global configuration is present, you can initialize the SDK later by calling `sp_init(config)`.
 Review [Install with Explicit Initialization](#install-with-explicit-initialization) for more details.                                |

-> Regardless of which initialization method your organization utilizes, you will also need to include the required Javascript and CSS files in your installation:
->
-> - rc-interaction.css
-> - rc-buttons.js
-> - rc-interaction.js

 ### Install with Global Configuration